aeternity/protocol/channels/virtual-state-channels.md

-Once both Virtual State Channel participants authenticate the initial off-chain transaction, independently of each other they both provide it to the intermediary in their own on-chain State Channels with her.
-Based on this off-chain transaction, the Virtual State Channel is created in both on-chain State Channel's states.
+Once both Virtual State Channel participants authenticate the initial off-chain transaction, independently of each other they both provide it to the intermediary in their corresponding parent State Channels with her.
+Based on this off-chain transaction, the Virtual State Channel is created in both parent State Channel's states.
 This is enough for everyone to consider the Virtual State Channel to be opened.

 It is worth mentioning that the intermediary can reject opening the Virtual State Channel and participants can not dispute that on-chain.
 It is up to the